27 Apr 5 tips to survive a soggy June!

 As soon as flowers start to drop, a plant puts all its energy into producing seed and not more flowers.
 Regularly nip off spent repeat-flowering roses, just behind the flower.
 Remove the entire spike from foxgloves, delphiniums, Verbascum and Lupins down to a bud or side shoot to encourage fresh flowering.
 They look a lot neater as well!

-I like to think there is a silver lining… Some plants are positively thriving in all this wetness, so plant Alchemilla, Solidago and hardy geraniums with a view to wetter summers to come.
+I like to think there is a silver lining to June … Some plants are positively thriving in all this wetness, so plant Alchemilla, Solidago and hardy geraniums with a view to wetter summers to come.
 Be happy about lower water bills and not filling endless watering cans too!

 So with a fair wind and fingers crossed for cloudless July skies, my borders will rise up more magnificently than they may have done.
 I’ve planted lots of Heleniums, Verbena and Rudbeckia in the hope of an Indian summer on the horizon.
 Anyway, the veg plot’s coming on a treat!